 "Alan has earned this assignment based on his contributions to our program over the past four seasons," says Notre Dame vice president and athletics director Jack Swarbrick.
 "He has an outstanding reputation in the track and field community, the coaching honors he has received are based on the top-notch quality of his work -- and his promotion has been widely applauded by our team members.
 We look forward to watching Alan and his staff continue to build the competitive level of our men's and women's programs."

-In his four seasons on the Irish staff prior to assuming the head coaching role, Turner has made a quantifiable impact at Notre Dame and proven himself as one of the top assistant coaches in the country.
-He has tutored seven Atlantic Coast Conference and 17 BIG EAST Conference champions, 14 all-ACC and 57 all-BIG EAST performers -- along with 18 first-team, six second-team and 22 honorable mention All-Americans.
+In his four seasons on the Irish staff prior to assuming the head coaching role, Turner made a quantifiable impact at Notre Dame and proved himself as one of the top assistant coaches in the country.
+He has tutored seven Atlantic Coast Conference and 17 BIG EAST Conference champions, 14 All-ACC and 57 All-BIG EAST performers -- along with 18 first-team, six second-team and 22 honorable mention All-Americans.
 His student-athletes have broken 11 school individual and relay track and field records.

 The fruits of Turner's labor also were evident in 2013 as student-athletes under him won 10 BIG EAST championships (seven individual, three relay) and claimed 33 all-BIG EAST scrolls.
 In addition, the Irish earned four first-team and four second-team All-America citations during the indoor season, before claiming two second-team and 11 honorable mention All-America scrolls during the outdoor season.
 Highlighting that group was sophomore Jade Barber, the BIG EAST Indoor Track Athlete of the Meet and the USTFCCCA Great Lakes Region's Women's Track Athlete of the Year during both the indoor and outdoor seasons after winning two BIG EAST individual crowns and two relay titles.
 Barber was named a first-team All-American once (60mH/indoor), a second-team All-American twice (100mH/outdoor, 4x400m relay/indoor) and an honorable mention All-American once (4x400m relay/outdoor).
 Barber later competed for the United States at the World University Games, winning a silver medal on the 4x100m relay.